reginaldford/sms/readme.md

-# Intro:
+# Introduction:

-SMS (Symbolic Math System) is a calculator that can perform double-precision arithmetic, trigonometry, and symbolic differentiation.
-It aims to become a simple untyped programming language that focuses on mathematics and speed.
+SMS (Symbolic Math System) is a terminal based calculator that can perform double-precision arithmetic, trigonometry, and symbolic differentiation.
+SMS aims to become a simple programming language that focuses on mathematics and speed.
 SMS has built-in functions for arithmetic operations, flow control, trigonometry, algebra, and calculus.
-SMS has features like anonymous functions, contexts, and custom memory heap size.
-It is Turing complete and will eventually have standard libraries.
+SMS has features such as a garbage collector, anonymous functions, contexts (user-defined objects), and custom memory heap size.
+SMS is Turing complete and will eventually have a full standard library to support most scientific computing needs.
 SMS can be downloaded and installed from the Releases page on GitHub.

 In addition to providing a command line, SMS can interpret files.
 Run `sms -h` for command line options.

-Contexts are user defined objects with key-value pairs.
-Creating and running functions in SMS appears much like javascript's arrow-function syntax.
-Where javascript would have `Math.sqrt`, SMS has `sqrt`.
+Unlike Javascript, Math functions in SMS are immutable first-class global keywords.

+For example, taking a square root in javascript may look like `Math.sqrt(x)`.
+In SMS, this function is permanently available as  `sqrt(x)`.

 SMS has the following built-in functions (math operations are in double precision):